maccody/KanaChordPlus/software/dictionaries/README.md

 Each reading metadata structure pointer returned from a directory search is accessed to build up a list of candidate Kanji and Japanese words that the user can choose from to replace the Kana character sequence that was entered.

 The Okurigana / Japanese word metadata structure (okuri_md) has alternate uses depending upon which dictionary it is being used.
 For the Onyomi, Kunyomi, and Nanori dictionaries, this metadata structure references any Okurigana associated with a Kanji.
 There can be multiple Okurigana that are referenced.
-For the Japanese word dictionary, this metadata structure references the Japanese word (combination of Kana and Kanji characters, encoded in UTF-8) and the meaning of the word in English.
-There will be only one Japanese word and meaning referenced.
+For the Japanese word dictionary, this metadata structure references the Japanese word (combination of Kana and Kanji characters, encoded in UTF-8) and the meaning of the word in an English string.
+There will be only one Japanese word and meaning string referenced.

 The Okurigana / Japanese word metadata structure contains the following elements:
-- An unsigned 8-bit value (len) indicating the number of Affix enumerations and Okurigana strings or Japanese word / meaning strings.
+- An unsigned 8-bit value (len) indicating the number of Affix enumerations and Okurigana strings or Japanese word / English meaning strings.
 - Pointer to array of Affix enumerations (affix_enum *alist).
 For the Onyomi, Kunyomi, and Nanori dictionaries, the relevant enumerations are: none (simple reading without context) , prefix (prefix reading, placed before other Kanji), and suffix (suffix reading, placed after other Kanji).
-For the Japanese word dictionary, the relevant enumerations are: jword (Japanese word in corresponding index of olist) and meaning (meaning string in corresponding index of olist).
+For the Japanese word dictionary, the relevant enumerations are: jword (Japanese word in corresponding index of olist) and meaning (English meaning string in corresponding index of olist).
 The content of alist is always one 'jword', followed by one 'meaning'.
 - Pointer to array of Okurigana or Japanese words/meanings (char **clist).
 All characters are UTF-8 encoded.
 For the Japanese word dictionary, the first string is always the Japanese word and the second string is always the meaning in English.

 The Kanji metadata structure (kanji_md) references information about a Kanji associated with a reading.
 The Kanji metadata structure contains the following elements:
 - Unsigned 16-bit Unicode value (unicode) for the Kanji.
-- Unsigned 16-bit value indicating rank order (rank) for the Kanji - lower value indicates a more common Kanji.
+- Unsigned 16-bit value indicating rank order (rank) for the Kanji - lower value indicates common Kanji.
 - Character pointer to string containing English meaning for the Kanji (char *meaning).

 The rank value is used when generating a list of Kanji and Japanese words for the reading (Kana characters) provided.
 The list is ordered such that Japanese word are listed first, followed by Kanji, with the more common listed first.